zng-ui/zng/TODO/_current.md

     - Inject JS in the docs of widget/mix-in structs to format the properties.
     - They can be identified with the `P` tag.
         Also group in the `unset_property` methods.

-* Test widget generated macro in crate that does not depend on zero-ui directly.